Moments of density-dependent branching processes and their genealogy: Introduction

 \subsubsection{Assumptions}

 Let $m(z) = \E\big[L(z)\big]$ be the mean number of offspring of an individual at population density $z$.
-When $m$ is finite and the dynamical system $\dot{z}_t \ =\ z_t q(z_t) (m(z_t)-1)$ admits a stable equilibrium, a celebrated result of \cite{Kurtz:1978aa} (see also \citet[Chapter~11]{ethier_1986}) shows that the population density $(Z_t / K)_{t \geq 0}$ converges in distribution to a deterministic limit $(z_t)_{t \geq 0}$ which is the solution to the non-linear differential equation
+When $m$ is finite, a result of \cite{Kurtz:1978aa} (see also \citet[Chapter~11]{ethier_1986}) shows that the population density $(Z_t / K)_{t \geqslant 0}$ converges as $K \to \infty$ to a deterministic limit $(z_t)_{t \geqslant 0}$ which is the solution to the nonlinear differential equation

-as $K \to \infty$. \cite{Kurtz:1978aa} also obtained that under an additional second moment assumption at equilibrium, the deviations converge weakly to an Ornstein--Uhlenbeck process with gaussian stationary distribution.
+\cite{Kurtz:1978aa} also obtained that under an additional second moment assumption at stable equilibrium, the deviations converge weakly to an Ornstein--Uhlenbeck process with gaussian stationary distribution.

 Our first assumption ensures that the limiting dynamics has a stable equilibrium, which we set to $1$ without loss of generality.